NorfairKing/validity/README.md

 Values of custom types usually have invariants imposed upon them.
 The `validity` package provides the `Validity` type class, which makes these invariants explicit by providing a function to check whether the invariants hold.

+The `validity-*` packages provides the `Validity` instances for commonly-used packages.

 Property testing for functions involving types with invariants often requires writing generators that are aware of the validity of the values that they generate.
 The `genvalidity` package provides a general framework to define these generators.
-The `GenValidity` type class provides functions to generate valid values, invalid values, or unchecked values.
+The `GenUnchecked`, `GenValid` and `GenInvalid` type classes provides functions to generate unchecked values, valid values and invalid values.

+The `genvalidity-*` packages provides the `Validity` instances for commonly-used packages.

-Property testing of functions involving types which instantiate `Validity` and/or `GenValiditf` can generalized to highly generic function.
+Property testing of functions involving types which instantiate `Validity`, `GenUnchecked`, `GenValid` and/or `GenInvalid` can generalized to highly generic function.
 The `genvalidity-hspec` provides a large library of combinators that allow for automatic property-test generation.

+The `genvalidity-hspec-*` packages provide automatic property testing functions for certain commonly-used packages.

 ## A usage example